citusdata/citus_docs/develop/integrations.rst

   .. image:: ../images/tableau-add-connection.png
     :alt: postgres option selected in menu
 * Enter the connection details for the coordinator node of your Citus cluster.
-(Note if you're connecting to Citus Cloud you must select "Require SSL.")
+(Note if you're connecting to our :ref:`cloud_topic` you must select "Require SSL.")

   .. image:: ../images/tableau-connection-details.png
     :alt: postgres connection details form